mondoohq/docs/docs/mql/terraform.md

 :::tip

 This guide shows you how to write effective Mondoo MQL checks against Terraform HCL, Terraform Plan (JSON), and Terraform State (JSON).
-Throughout, we’ll use the `cnspec shell` as interactive development environment to connect to Terraform content and iterate on queries quickly.
+Throughout, we'll use the `cnspec shell` as interactive development environment to connect to Terraform content and iterate on queries quickly.

 :::